koniarik/vari/README.md

             } );
 }
 ```
-Note that in case of pointers, we opted to introduce empty branch for cases when it is null.
+In case of pointers, we opted to introduce empty branch for cases when it is null.
 ```cpp
 void foo(vari::vptr<a_t, b_t> r)
 {